junxit/us-congress-bills-113/metadata.md

 - 2014-03-06 — Introduced in Senate
 - 2014-03-06 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2014-07-21 — Referred to the Committee on Commerce, Science, and Transportation.
+- 2014-07-21 — Referred to the Committee on Commerce, Science, and Transportation.
+- 2014-07-21 — Referred to the Committee on Commerce, Science, and Transportation.
+- 2014-07-21 — Senate amendment submitted
+- 2014-07-21 — Senate amendment submitted
+- 2014-07-21 — Senate amendment submitted
+- 2014-07-23 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-09-18 — Referred to the Committee on Commerce, Science, and Transportation.
+- 2014-09-18 — Senate amendment submitted
+- 2014-12-08 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+Without written report.
+- 2014-12-08 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+Without written report.
+- 2014-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 620.